Simodalstix/AWS-multiregion-ecommerce/README.md

 ![Architecture Overview](screenshots/AWS-multiregion-ecommerce.png)

-This project demonstrates an advanced, production-ready e-commerce order processing system built with AWS CDK.
-It showcases event-driven architecture, multi-region disaster recovery, and automated CI/CD pipelines.
+This project is a hands-on implementation of a multi-region, serverless architecture on AWS.
+It showcases global high availability, disaster recovery, and automated CI/CD deployment pipelines.
+The stack leverages services such as AWS Lambda, API Gateway, DynamoDB Global Tables, S3, and CloudFront for a fully serverless backend, while AWS CodePipeline and CodeBuild handle continuous delivery across multiple regions.

+Originally designed as an ecommerce proof of concept, the architecture is purposefully flexible and can be adapted for a wide range of applications — from APIs to event-driven platforms.
+This repository serves as both a learning resource and a reusable deployment blueprint for building globally resilient, low-maintenance, cloud-native applications.

 ## Architecture Overview